balwant2711/Terraform/README.md

-Absolutely!
-Here is your **final README.md** — based on the YAML but structured beautifully for GitHub, portfolio, or recruiter review.
-It includes logos, emojis, sections, and clear formatting. **You can directly copy-paste it into your Terraform folder.**

----

 # 🌍 Terraform AWS Projects – Infrastructure as Code (IaC)

 This folder contains **six real-world AWS infrastructure projects** built using **Terraform**.